Alccemist/Countermeasure/README.md

 # Countermeasure
 ## Introduction
-Countermeasure is a Python-based Discord bot designed to handle server-sized games that involve player statistics.
+Countermeasure is a Python-based Discord bot designed to handle server-sized map game data.